simroux/VirSorter/README.md

 VirSorter
 =========

-Source of the VirSorter App, available on iPlant (https://de.iplantcollaborative.org/de/)
+Source code of the VirSorter App, available on iPlant (https://de.iplantcollaborative.org/de/)